joshuar/go-hass-agent/README.md

 others, are built-in and any arbitrary D-Bus call can be called via a service call in Home Assistant.

+### And More…

+Check out [what I'm working
+on](https://github.com/joshuar/go-hass-agent/discussions/150) for future releases.

 ## 🤔 Use-cases

 As examples of some of the things that can be done with the data published by this app: